utnet-org/utility-readonly/docs/architecture/how/meta-tx.md

 In technical terms, ownership of $FT is an entry in the `FT` contract's storage that tracks the balance for her account.
-Note that this is on the application layer and thus not a part of Near Protocol itself.
+Note that this is on the application layer and thus not a part of unc Protocol itself.
 But `FT` relies on the protocol to verify that the `ft_transfer` call actually comes from Alice.
-The contract code checks that `predecessor_id` is `"Alice"` and if that is the case then the call is legitimately from Alice, as only she could create such a receipt according to the Near Protocol specification.
+The contract code checks that `predecessor_id` is `"Alice"` and if that is the case then the call is legitimately from Alice, as only she could create such a receipt according to the unc Protocol specification.

 The problem is, Alice has no NEAR tokens.
 She only has a NEAR account that someone else funded for her and she owns the private keys.
 She could create a signed transaction that would make the `ft_transfer("john", 10)` call.
-But validator nodes will not accept it, because she does not have the necessary Near token balance to purchase the gas.
+But validator nodes will not accept it, because she does not have the necessary unc token balance to purchase the gas.

 With meta transactions, Alice can create a `DelegateAction`, which is very